Canarium hirsutum

 Canarium hirsutum is a tree in the family Burseraceae.
 The specific epithet hirsutum comes from the Latin meaning 'bristly', referring to the rough hairs of the fruit.

 Description

 Canarium hirsutum grows up to 25 m tall with a trunk diameter of up to 60 cm.
 The fruits are oblong to ovoid and measure up to 3.5 cm long.

 Distribution and habitat

-Canarium hirsutum grows widely in Malesia and is also found in the Caroline Islands and Solomon Islands.
-Its habitat is mixed dipterocarp forest from sea-level to 1800 m altitude.
+Canarium hirsutum grows widely in Malesia and Papuasia and is also found in the Caroline Islands and Solomon Islands.
+Its habitat is mixed dipterocarp forest from sea-level to 1800 m elevation.